 The Chinese government has continued to increase its control over the historically autonomous administrative region of Hong Kong.
 In June 2019, protests began in connection with an amendment to Hong Kong's extradition law and continued with increased size and intensity through the end of 2019 and into 2020.
 These protests resulted in disruptions to businesses in major business and tourist areas of Hong Kong and pushed Hong Kong's economy into a recession for the first time since the Global Financial Crisis.
 On June 30, 2020, the National People's Congress of China passed a national security law (the "National Security Law"), which criminalizes certain offenses including secession, subversion of the Chinese government, terrorism and collusion with foreign entities.
 The National Security Law also applies to non-permanent residents.
-There is a risk that the application of the National Security Law to conduct outside Hong Kong by non-permanent residents of Hong Kong could limit the activities of or negatively affect us.
-New Mountain, or our Portfolio Investments.
+There is a risk that the application of the National Security Law to conduct outside Hong Kong by non-permanent residents of Hong Kong could limit the activities of or negatively affect us, New Mountain, or our Portfolio Investments.

 The National Security Law has been condemned by the United States, the United Kingdom and several EU countries.
 On July 14, 2020, the United States signed into law the Hong Kong Autonomy Act ("HKAA"), which introduces sanctions on foreign persons who have "materially contributed" to the Chinese government's recent actions in Hong Kong as well as on certain foreign financial institutions.
 Simultaneously, the United States issued an executive order declaring a national emergency with respect to the threat posed by the Chinese government's actions in Hong Kong, formally suspending or eliminating any differential treatment of Hong Kong under U.S. law, including export control law, and authorizing sanctions on persons determined to be engaged in a broad array of anti-democratic or repressive activity.
 The United States has also imposed sanctions on senior Chinese officials and certain employees of Chinese technology companies that it believes have contributed to the Chinese government's activities in Hong Kong, including on July 20, 2020, adding 11 new Chinese companies to the Department of Commerce's Entity List.
 In mid-July the United Kingdom also suspended its extradition treaty with Hong Kong and extended its arms embargo on China to Hong Kong.
-Escalation of tensions resulting from the National Security Law and the response of the international community, including conflict between China and other countries like the United States and United Kingdom, protests and other government measures, as well as other economic, social or political unrest in the future, could adversely impact the security and stability of the region and may have a material adverse effect on countries in which New Mountain, us, our Portfolio Investments or any of their respective personnel or assets are located.
-In addition, any downturn in Hong Kong's economy could adversely affect our financial performance and that of our Portfolio Investments, or could have a significant impact on the industries in which we participate, and may adversely af
+Escalation of tensions resulting from the National Security Law and the response of the international community, including conflict between China and other countries like the United States and United Kingdom, protests and other governments or any of their respective personnel or assets are located.
+In addition, any downturn in Hong Kong's economy could adversely affect our financial performance and that of our Portfolio Investments, or could have a significant impact on the industries in which we participate, and may adversely affect our financial performance and that of our Portfolio Investments, or could have a significant impact on the industries in which we participate, and may adversely affect our financial performance and that of our Portfolio Investments, including